• Skip to primary navigation

 For the cake

-• 225 g Baking spread unsalted, softened
+• 225 g Baking spread or butter unsalted, softened

 • 225 g Caster sugar